Follow this Page for updates

 A vague term that can address either dietary lipids (the fat found in foods) or the body fat on your belly (see: fat mass); dietary fats and body fat are similar in structure, but they cannot be used interchangeably as biology is quite complex.

-This page features 234 unique references to scientific papers.
+Our evidence based analysis features 234 unique references to scientific papers.

 Q: How do I lose fat around my belly?

 Read full answer to "How do I lose fat around my belly?"